How Rent Abatement is Applied in Commercial Property Leasings?

 When Is It Appropriate to Seek Rent Abatement?

-Does that mean that a landlord must provide rent abatement if a tenant invokes a lease’s force majeure clause?
+Does this mean a landlord must provide rent abatement if a tenant invokes a lease’s force majeure clause?
 Not necessarily.
-Stroock & Stroock & Lavan LLP notes, “Force majeure clauses typically require rent payments, even in the face of events outside of the tenant’s reasonable control that prevent the tenant from performing its other obligations under a contract.
-Thus, even if the COVID-19 pandemic qualified as a force majeure event under a commercial lease, rent likely is still due.”
-Of course, the specific language of your lease will largely determine whether or not an invocation of force majeure is appropriate.
+Force majeure clauses usually require rent payments, even during events outside the tenant’s control.
+Thus, even if a situation qualifies as a force majeure event under a commercial lease, rent payments will likely still need to be made.
+The specific language of your lease will largely determine whether or not an invocation of force majeure is appropriate.

-Other clauses might also come into play when a tenant seeks rent abatement.
-One such might be a casualty clause, a kind of clause that might allow for abatement given some kind of disaster.
-However, these sorts of clauses typically only apply to events that physically damage the premises.
-And although some tenants may seek rent abatement by citing eminent domain during this pandemic, claiming that the government has “seized” their property though mandatory closures, this is quite a novel legal interpretation.
+Other clauses may also come into play when a tenant seeks rent abatement.
+One such might be a casualty clause, allowing for abatement given some kind of disaster.
+However, these clauses typically only apply to events that physically damage the premises.
+In the end, if tenants struggle to make rent payments, nothing stops them from asking for rent abatement and seeing how their landlord responds.

-How much does Rent Abatement Cover?
+How Much Does Rent Abatement Cover?

 Do All Commercial Leases Provide a Rent Abatement Clause?